Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 a non-static class using either a command-line flag to the compiler,

-or using the module-static
+or using the module-static special form.

-If no
+--module-staticIf no

 Control whether the generated fields and methods are static.
 If

-is specified:
+module-staticis specified:

 If there is a

-is implied.If one of the command-line flags
+module-extendsormodule-implementsdeclaration, or one of the--appletor--servletcommand-line flags was specified, then(module-static #f)is implied.If one of the command-line flags

-.
-(It used to be(module-static #f)
+(module-static #t).
+(It used to be(module-static #f)in older Kawa versions.)Note

-usually produces more efficient code, and is recommended if a module contains only procedure or macro definitions.
+(module-static #t)usually produces more efficient code, and is recommended if a module contains only procedure or macro definitions.
 (This may become the default.)
 However, a static module means that all environments in a JVM share the same bindings, which you may not want if you use multiple top-level environments.

 The top-level actions of a module will get compiled to a run

 method.
-If there is an explicit method-extends
+If there is an explicit method-extends, then the

-module class will also automatically implement java.lang.Runnable
+module class will also automatically implement java.lang.Runnable.

-(Otherwise, the class does not implement Runnable
+(Otherwise, the class does not implement Runnable, since in that

-method return an Object
+case the run method return an Object rather than void.

 This will likely change.)